nreigl/nreigl.github.io/content/authors/admin/_index.md

 ## About Me

 Nicolas Reigl is an economist in the research devision at [Bank of Estonia](https://www.eestipank.ee/en).
 His research interest include monetary economics, international macroeconomics and macro labour economics.
-He also teaches selected courses in in economics at [Tallinn University of Technology](http://www.taltech.ee/en/)
+He also teaches selected courses in economics at [Tallinn University of Technology](http://www.taltech.ee/en/)